Metamorphosis Alpha: Description

 Metamorphosis Alpha is the intellectual precursor to Gamma World (1978), also produced by TSR.

+Though often credited as the first science-fiction RPG, it was beaten to press by Ken St. Andre's 1976 game Starfaring.

 Science fiction or science fantasy?

-Metamorphosis Alpha has an emphasis on super science and an element of science fantasy (as confirmed by creator James M. Ward in 2006).
+Metamorphosis Alpha has an emphasis on super science and an element of science fantasy (as confirmed by the creator James M. Ward in 2006).
 Ward has stated that the game is not "hard sci-fi".

 In 1980, TSR released AD&D module S3: Expedition to the Barrier Peaks.
 The module was based on the idea that a starship such as the Warden (though not the Warden itself, according to TSR founder Gary Gygax) becomes marooned in a D&D universe.
 In the module's foreword, Gygax writes that the module was written to introduce Metamorphosis Alpha to the wider D&D audience and to demonstrate how one might undertake science fiction/fantasy crossover.

 Inspiration

 James M. Ward, the game's author, stated that the original inspiration for the game was Brian Aldiss's science fiction novel Non-Stop (also known as Starship, 1958).
 In the British RPG magazine White Dwarf, issue 1, Ian Livingstone wrote a review of the game and published his own additional rules for playing Metamorphosis Alpha on Aldiss's ship.
 However, it is often suggested that the game was inspired by Robert A. Heinlein's 1941 novel Orphans of the Sky.
 James M. Ward has stated that he was not familiar with the 1973 Canadian TV series The Starlost, a show with a similar concept, and that Metamorphosis Alpha is not based upon that series.